infobloxopen/terraform-provider-bloxone/docs/data-sources/ipam_address_blocks.md

 ### Optional

 - `filters` (Map of String) Filter are used to return a more specific list of results.
 Filters can be used to match resources by specific attributes, e.g. name.
 If you specify multiple filters, the results returned will have only resources that match all the specified filters.
-- `tag_filters` (Map of String) Tag Filters are used to filter by tags return a more specific list of results.
+- `tag_filters` (Map of String) Tag Filters are used to filter return a more specific list of results filtered by tags.
 If you specify multiple filters, the results returned will have only resources that match all the specified filters.

 ### Read-Only